FREQUENTLY ASKED QUESTIONS

 What is the difference between Protestant and Anglican prayer beads?

 There is no difference between Protestant and Anglican prayer beads.
 “Anglican” is associated with the Church of England and the Episcopal church.
 Protestant prayer beads were first popular among Anglicans and Episcopalians, so they were first called “Anglican prayer beads.”
 Although Anglicans and Episcopalians may use Protestant prayer beads, all non-Catholics (even those who are not Christians) may be interested in using Protestant prayer beads.
 They are called “Protestant prayer beads” to distinguish them from the Catholic rosary.
 They could be thought of as “non-Catholic prayer beads.”
-In mid-2022, Kristi Lyn Glass decided to eliminate any confusion between “Anglican” and “Protestant” prayer beads by replacing “Anglican” with “Protestant” in her prayer bead product descriptions, publicity, and blog posts.
-On this website, “prayer beads” may be assumed to be Protestant prayer beads.
+In mid-2022, Kristi Lyn Glass decided to eliminate any confusion between “Anglican” and “Protestant” prayer beads by replacing “Anglican” with “Protestant” in her prayer bead product descriptions.

 What is the specific bead layout for Protestant prayer beads?